jbox-web/acts_as_notifiable_redmine/README.md

 This gem is designed to integrate the [Pusher Notification System](http://pusher.com) in Redmine but you may use it for other Rails apps ;)

+Its aims is to provide a small DSL for plugin developers who want to use Pusher notifications within Redmine.

+To achieve this, you should install first [Redmine Pusher Notifications]() which actually install this gem and [gritter]() gem.

+Then you just need to declare your channels and events in your ```init.rb``` file.
+That's all!

 ## Code status

 * [![Gem Version](https://badge.fury.io/rb/acts_as_notifiable_redmine.svg)](http://badge.fury.io/rb/acts_as_notifiable_redmine)